zao-web/asset-queue-manager/readme.txt

 == Changelog ==

+= 1.0.2 (2016-02-17) =
+* Fix #4: allow assets with dots in the handle to be managed

 = 1.0.1 (2014-12-17) =
 * Fix critical bug where assets were only dequeued for logged in users with the admin bar present

 = 1.0 (2014-10-23) =
 * Initial release